 Community Development represents the City in the regional federal grant consortium as well as other committees and work councils.
 Community Development is responsible for the Annual Action Plan, which includes communities and non-residential partners, to develop and implement strategies for public facility improvements, land development, single-family housing rehabilitation development, multi-family housing, beautification, revitalization, and economic development.
 As Community Development develops and implements policy through the code of ordinances, strategic planning, and research and development of action plans, resident input will be welcomed.
 Continue to check this page to find out about opportunities for participation, The Division regularly facilitates and conducts workshops and other planning outreach activities to develop strategies and recommendations that create economic vitality, revitalization, and community placemaking.

 Shepherd's Place and Scattered Site Revitalization Project Volunteerism and Partnership Project - October, 2018 update.
 Special thanks to our local business owners who continue to vest in this partnership.
 Love's Plumbing held a company workday on September 29th to install the rough in plumbing and now we have running water.
 Materials were provided by Hughe's Supply, and Charlotte Pipe and Foundry.
 Shining Light Baptist Church and MtC Global Ministries continues to have work days to finish up sheetrock, window installation and other repairs as we finalize repairs.
 We welcome additional partners for finish sheetrock, painting, flooring installation, attic installation, decks, exterior wall repairs, masonry work, and cabinet installation.
 Final trades are expected to be completed by November, 2018 which include additional work by Wingate Electric Services and Bower's Electric.
-We encourage you to thank our partners in the endeavor to repair housing and create safe housing, more partners will be added as contributions are made.
+We encourage you to support and thank our partners in the endeavor to repair housing and create safe housing, more partners will be added as contributions are made.
 This project was made possible through the Monroe Mayor and City Council with special thanks to the Community Development Stakeholder's Committee, City's Water and Sewer Department, City's Engineering Department, City's Building Inspection and Permit Divisions, City of Monroe Mayor & City Council and partners like you.
 Six owner occupied houses for low to moderate income households and two scattered site children's home are the beneficiaries of this collaboration, with a special thanks to the Union Anson Habitat for Humanity.
 We need additional partners to work on trades at the scattered site children's home, adding new partners daily.
-A ribbon cutting is anticipated in September, 2018.
+A ribbon cutting ceremony will be announced soon.

 Monroe Union County Community Development Center In partnership with the City of Monroe, this offers down-payment assistance for income-eligible households to develop land that the City partnered in acquisition.
 Contact the CDC at (704) 283-9814 for more information.
-We are looking forward to expanding our partnership with the CDC to proposing the expansion of assistance to workforce housing, allowing those who work here to afford homeownership in our City.
+We are looking forward to expanding our partnership with the CDC to proposing the expansion of assistance to workforce housing, allowing those who work in Monroe to afford homeownership in our City.
 We will be presenting this to the Mayor and City Council in FY19.
 The CDC is currently accepted applications for urgent repair grants, these are for owner occupied households.

 American Engineering is the City's consultant and the project site can be accessed here for more information: Consultant's site